 Marsanne is believed to have originated in the town of Marsanne, near Montélimar in the northern Rhône Valley.
 The white wines of St-Joseph, Crozes-Hermitage, Hermitage, and St-Péray are made predominantly from Marsanne, often blended with Roussanne.
 As early as the seventeenth century the white wines from Hermitage were considered among the world's finest.
 Thomas Jefferson praised white Hermitage as "the first wine in the world without a single exception".

 The grape arrived in Australia in the late 1860s, and has been grown successfully in the vineyards of Victoria ever since.
-Australia has proved an even more hospitable home for the varietal than its native France – 80% of the world’s Marsanne is grown in Australia.
-It arrived in California in the 1980s, and it has becoming an increasingly important component of white Rhône-style blends and is also bottled individually.
+Australia has a hospitable home for the varietal; while 80% of the world’s Marsanne is grown in France (3665 acres as of 2016), Australia is #2 with nearly 400 acres.
+It arrived in California in the 1980s, and it has become an increasingly important component of white Rhône-style blends and is also bottled individually.
 Qupe Wine Cellars, whose vintner Bob Lindquist has been an early and persistent advocate for the grape, has been instrumental in promoting Marsanne.
 Qupe began making what has become probably the state's most respected single-varietal Marsanne in 1987.
 As of 2009, there were 107 acres of Marsanne planted in California, which represents about 3% of the California acreage dedicated to white Rhone varieties.

 Marsanne in France